Skip to Main Content

 • International health insurance

 University of North Florida requires all students participating in a University-related study abroad program to obtain sufficient international health insurance.
-Students participating in a UNF short-term program will automatically be enrolled in UNF's preapproved GeoBlue insurance plan.
-Students participating in an independent program can choose to use GeoBlue or their own insurance provider (as long as it has the required level of coverage).
+Students participating in a UNF faculty-led program will be enrolled in UNF's preapproved Chubb insurance plan.
+Students participating in an independent program can choose to use Chubb or their own insurance provider (as long as it meets UNF's coverage requirements).
 Some countries require students to purchase separate or additional health insurance.
 The student's study abroad advisor will inform them if this is the case.

 Advise your student to contact their International Business Study Abroad Advisor if they have further questions regarding this.